kemapak/blog/technical-documentation-templates/templates/application-documentation-template.md

 | Architecture        | John Xyz     |

 ## Description
-What does the application do, what is the specific functionality.
-This could be a child to the main application.
-A micro frontend, a smart component.
+What does the application do, what is the specific functionality, describe it here.
+This could be a child to the main application, a micro frontend or a smart component.

 ## Testing
-Document all the automated (and God forbig manual) tests.
-Unit, e2e, performance, a11y, secuirty, integration.
+Document all the automated (and God forbid manual) tests.
+Unit, e2e, performance, a11y, security, integration.

 ## Application Links
 - QA [full url]('#')